Add an ensuite to your home

 • Good ventilation is essential to avoid mould and mildew.

-• A skylight and windows placed above body height will add natural light without compromising your privacy.
+• A skylight and windows placed above body height will add natural light without compromising privacy.

 • Opt for epoxy grout; it’s extremely durable, non-porous and stain proof.